On independent sets in random graphs: Proof of Theorem

-The first case cannot be true since the assumption that $v$ is an augmenting vertex implies that there is no edge connecting $v$ with $I_v(\sigma)$, or vertices in $I_{v} (\sigma)$ with each other.
+The first case cannot be true since the assumption that $v$ is an augmenting vertex implies $\{v\}\cup I_{\sigma}(v)$ is an independent set.
 As far as the second case is considered note that both $v$ and $I_v(\sigma)$ have the same neighbours in $\sigma$.
-During the process {\em Collider}$(\sigma, \tau, v)$ all the vertices in $V_{\sigma}$ that are adjacent to $v$ and $I_v(\sigma)$ are removed.
-The second case cannot occur.
-Thus the sets $V_{\sigma}$ and $V_{\tau}$, as returned by the process {\em Collider $(\sigma, \tau, v)$}, correspond to independent sets of $G$.
+During the process {\em Collider}$(\sigma, \tau, v)$ all the vertices in $\sigma$ that are adjacent to $v$ and $I_v(\sigma)$ are removed (Phase 1, step 1).
+The second case cannot occur either.
+Thus $\sigma''$ and $\tau''$ are independent sets.